In recent decades, trail running has become a staple of outdoor life in Chattanooga, and it seems like just about everyone is diving in.

 This race is the younger brother of the StumpJump 50k, born out of the ultra’s immense popularity.
 The 10 miler offers runners a beautiful mini-tour of Signal Mountain’s extensive trail system, with Edwards Point and it’s stunning river gorge views marking the halfway point.
 This year the StumpJump 10 Mile will be held on the same day as the 50K, which means the post-race gathering will be bigger and better than ever!

 Held each year as part of Stone Fort’s leg of the Triple Crown Bouldering Series, the Stomp uses the paved cart paths at the Montlake Golf Course, making it perfect for beginner runners.
 Turn your adventure into a biathlon by entering both the bouldering comp and the Stone Fort Stomp.
 This unique event is not one to be missed!

 The Chattanooga 100 Mile and 50 Mile take place in and around the beautiful Cloudland Canyon State Park, which is a quick 45 minute drive from Chattanooga.
 These ultra-races are intended to be very safe and attainable, with maximum scenery and minimum elevation gain.
-For more insights into the courses, check out this video from last year’s race: https://vimeo.com/250132694.
+For more insights into the courses, check out this video from a previous year: https://vimeo.com/250132694.

 Other races in the Chattanooga Area:

 - March 30th: Georgia Death Race (Sold Out)

 - May 4th & 5th: Grayson Highlands 50K/Half Marathon (Sold Out)

 - May 11th: King of the Mountain 4 Mile